Positive liberty: Examples

-Put in the simplest terms, one might say that a democratic society is a free society because it is a self-determined society, and that a member of that society is free to the extent that he or she participates in its democratic process.
-But there are also individualist applications of the concept of positive freedom.
-For example, it is sometimes said that a government should aim actively to create the conditions necessary for individuals to be self-sufficient or to achieve self-realization.

 In "Recovering the Social Contract", Ron Replogle made a metaphor that is helpful in understanding positive liberty.
 "Surely, it is no assault on my dignity as a person if you take my car keys, against my will, when I have had too much to drink.
 There is nothing paradoxical about making an agreement beforehand providing for paternalistic supervision in circumstances when our competence is open to doubt."
 In this sense, positive liberty is the adherence to a set of rules agreed upon by all parties involved, all of whom must agree to any alterations to the rules.
 Therefore, positive liberty is a contractarian philosophy.

-However, Isaiah Berlin opposed any suggestion that paternalism and positive liberty could be equivalent.
-He stated that positive liberty could only apply when the withdrawal of liberty from an individual was in pursuit of a choice that individual himself/herself made, not a general principle of society or any other person's opinion.
+Isaiah Berlin opposed any suggestion that paternalism and positive liberty could be equivalent.
+He stated that positive liberty could only apply when the withdrawal of liberty from a person was in pursuit of a choice that he or she made, not a general principle of society or any other person's opinion.
 In the case where a person removes a driver's car keys against their will because they have had too much to drink, this constitutes positive freedom only if the driver has made, of their own free will, an earlier decision not to drive drunk.
 Thus, by removing the keys, the other person facilitates this decision and ensures that it will be upheld in the face of paradoxical behaviour (i.e., drinking) by the driver.
 For the remover to remove the keys in the absence of such an expressed intent by the driver, because the remover feels that the driver ought not to drive drunk, is paternalism, and not positive freedom by Berlin's definition.

 Erich Fromm sees the distinction between the two types of freedom emerging alongside humanity's evolution away from the instinctual activity that characterizes lower animal forms.
 This aspect of freedom, he argues, "is here used not in its positive sense of 'freedom to' but in its negative sense of 'freedom from', namely freedom from instinctual determination of his actions."
 For Fromm, freedom from animal instinct implicitly implies that survival now hinges on the necessity of charting one's own course.
 He relates this distinction to the biblical story of man's expulsion from Eden:

 Positive freedom, Fromm maintains, comes through the actualization of individuality in balance with the separation from the whole: a "solidarity with all men", united not by instinctual or predetermined ties, but on the basis of a freedom founded on reason.